 For so long, businesses have largely been defined by the products or services they offer.
 But in the age of social media, people can get a real glimpse behind each organization’s curtain and see the workplace culture for themselves.
 This can be a double-edged sword—positive coverage of a company can quickly turn less favorable in our transparent world.

-Consumer perception is important, but even more significant is employee experience.
+Consumer perception is important, but even more significant is employee experience and workplace wellness.
 With increasing visibility in many aspects of business, building a better workplace culture is more important than ever.

 What is workplace culture?